PATHFINDER COMMUNITY LIBRARY

 OUR STAFF

-Bonnie Povilaitis has been with the library for 22 years and has served as Library Director for the last twelve.
+Bonnie Povilaitis has been with the library for 30 years and has served as Library Director for the last 15 years.
+She now serves as Assistant Director, and Angela Mead has stepped into the Director's role.

-Other librarians currently working part time or volunteering at the library include Lorna, Jane, Sue, Angela, Katlyn and Layla.
+Other librarians currently working part time or volunteering at the library are Clerks Abbigail, Karen, Jonny, Juanita, and Jane.

 April 21